idemeum/idemeum.github.io/_posts/2020-11-10-about-idemeum.md

         </div>
         <div class="col-lg-6">
           <h3 class="display-4">Why idemeum eliminates passwords</h3>
-          <p>We have <mark>"simple strings of characters"</mark> that can ruin our lives and reveal everything about us.
+          <p>We have <strong>"simple strings of characters"</strong> that can ruin our lives and reveal everything about us.
 Your email.
 Your bank account.
 Your files.
 Your private photos.
 Your location.
 No matter how complex, no matter how unique, our passwords can no longer protect us.
 We constantly try to patch passwords, but we are unsuccessful.
-For instance, despite the obvious benefits of <mark>multi-factor authentication</mark>, organizations tend to leverage this technology on a selective basis.
+For instance, despite the obvious benefits of <strong>multi-factor authentication</strong>, organizations tend to leverage this technology on a selective basis.
 Why?
 Enterprises are yet to determine what IT assets require MFA, and how to deal with user experience compromises.
           </p>
         </div>
       </div>